vitosotdihaet/fractal-builder/README.md

 [Export shape] - saves the shape to filename.txt file where filename is the text you write before (!) pushing the button

 [Clear] - clears both canvases

+# Requirements

+Python 3.x

+# How to install

+Python can be installed in Microsoft store or here -> https://www.python.org/downloads/

+To start the programm simply double click the main.py file in file explorer

+Enjoy!